-The Adaptive Music Program (AMP) connects music and special education to improve students’ lives, targeting social/emotional, academic, and artistic development.
+The Adaptive Music Partnership (AMP) connects music and special education to improve students’ lives, targeting social/emotional, academic, and artistic development.
 Over 20% of the student population in Springfield is differently abled, and this number is increasing.
 Music is a proven and effective tool to unlocking learning potential in differently abled students, yet the majority of this population does not have access to musical instruction that is adapted to their needs.

 Current AMP Services